cabforum/servercert/docs/EVG.md

    i. the Verified Professional Letter includes a copy of supporting documentation used to establish the Applicant's legal existence, such as a certificate of registration, articles of incorporation, operating agreement, statute, or regulatory act, and ii. the CA confirms the Applicant's organization name specified in the Verified Professional Letter with a QIIS or QGIS.

+For the above requirements (1 to 5), when necessary, it's allowed the use of QGIS that consolidate and publish official information of one or more Incorporating or Registration Agencies.

 ## 11.3.
 Verification of Applicant's Legal Existence and Identity – Assumed Name